criyle/go-sandbox/README.md

     - send: "kill" (as cmd) / reply: "finished"
   - reply:

-Any socket related error will cause the daemon exit (with all process inside container)
+Any socket related error will cause the container exit (with all process inside container)

 ## Packages (/pkg)